Matmul High-level API Enabling NBuffer33 Template

 • Application scenarios of enabling the NBuffer33 template

-• Constraints for enabling the NBuffer33 template
+• Restrictions on enabling the NBuffer33 template

 • The values of stepM, stepKa, and stepKb are less than or equal to 3, and the following condition is met: stepKa = stepKb = Ceil(singleCoreK/baseK).